evhub/coconut/DOCS.md

 ### Backslash Escaping

-To allow access to the valid Python variable names `data` and `match` in Coconut, those keywords may be backslash-escaped to turn them into the variables instead.
+To allow access to the valid Python variable names `data`, `match`, and `case` in Coconut, those keywords may be backslash-escaped to turn them into the variables instead.

 ##### Example